dfinity/portal/docs/developer-docs/functionality/sns/sns.md

-The first SNS version provides one simple way to achieve this: a developer can hand over the control of the dapp to a newly deployed SNS, that has at that stage limited capabilities as it may not be fully decentralized yet, and asks the Internet Compute to start a decentralization sale for this SNS.
+The first SNS version provides one simple way to achieve this: a developer can hand over the control of the dapp to a newly deployed SNS, that has at that stage limited capabilities as it may not be fully decentralized yet, and ask the Internet Computer to start a decentralization sale for this SNS.
 In this the decentralization sale, initial tokens are sold for ICP tokens.
 In the end of a successful decentralization sale, SNS tokens are owned by a large community and therefore the SNS governance control is decentralized.